-8. Swämi Änanda Tirtha, famously known as Madhväcärya, was the propounder of both Madhva tradition of Dvaita School.
-He was born in CE 1198 in Pajaka village, Udipi in Karnataka.
+8. Swämi Änanda Tirtha, famously known as Madhväcärya, was the propounder of Madhva tradition or Dvaita School.
+He was born in CE 1198 in Pajaka village, Udupi in Karnataka.

 His Guru's name was Achyuta Tirtha.
-He studied the Vedas and Vedänta from him, and travelled all over India popularizing his contentions.
-His text-Rigveda Bhäshya and Anubhäshya on

-Brahmasütra are famous.
+He studied the Vedas and Vedänta from him, and travelled all over India popularizing his Guru's contentions.
+His text-Rigveda Bhäshya and Anubhäshya on Brahmasütra are famous.
 Among the ancient Acäryas, he was the first to formulate an Adhyätmika interpretation of the Vedas.
 However, his Rgbhäshyam is only on the first 40 süktas of the Rgveda.
 He resuscitated the Adhyätma tradition that was being sidelined by the votaries of ritualism, and attempted to explain the Vedic mantras primarily at the Adhyätma level.
 He tried to interpret all the terms as having their plenary significance in respect of Lord Näräyana.
 He used etymology to a great purpose.
-He effects harmony of all the texts, and does not relegate the mantra portions to the region of karmakända, as some do.
+He effects harmony of all the and does texts. not relegate the mantra portions to the region of karmakända, as some do.
 He finds inviolable principle of interpretation to demonstrate the running oneness among the passages of the Vedic mantras.
 This can be called the Arsha tradition of Vedic interpretation.
-It has esoteric significance.